rfitak/HouseWren_Transcriptome/snp-calling.md

 To summarize, at the end of this step (**Step 2.3**), a total of 262,871 putative SNPs remain.
 These SNPs have been filtered for all sorts of identification criteria, and are also restricted to transcripts with reasonably high support from the assembly for being true transcripts.

 #### Step 2.4: BLAST to the zebrafinch reference genome
+In this section, we BLAST each flanking region and remove any loci that match multiple locations.
+These are indicative of potential paralogs and not true SNPs.
+As a reference, we are using the [zebra finch reference genome](https://www.ncbi.nlm.nih.gov/genome/?term=txid59729[orgn]).
+In particular, the most recent assembly [GCA_003957565.4 bTaeGut1.4.pri](https://www.ncbi.nlm.nih.gov/genome/367?genome_assembly_id=1613864).
+This assembly was recently built by the Vertebrate Genomes Project and contains a chromosome-level assembly composed of 199 scaffolds.
+Although the Carolina wren (_Thryothorus ludovicianus_) has a [genome available](https://www.ncbi.nlm.nih.gov/genome/?term=txid74200[Organism:noexp]) and is more closely related to the house wren, the zebra finch genome is a much higher quality assembly.

+_**2.4.1:** Gather zebra finch genome and setup BLAST database_
 ```bash
 # Download and build BLAST DB for the Zebrafinch bTaeGut1.4
 wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/003/957/565/GCF_003957565.2_bTaeGut1.4.pri/GCF_003957565.2_bTaeGut1.4.pri_genomic.fna.gz